June 22, 2016

 Training employees in the retail industry presents many unique challenges.
-The predominantly millennial makeup of the workforce, its rapid staff turnaround and the continual stream of new product releases calls for a modern solution to training.
+The predominantly millennial makeup of the workforce, its rapid staff turnaround, and the continual stream of new product releases call for a modern solution to training.

-As we are increasingly seeing Ed being deployed as this very solution, we thought we would take at look at some of the reasons why Ed is so well suited to retail.
+As we are increasingly seeing Ed being deployed as this very solution, we thought we would take a look at some of the reasons why Ed is so well suited to retail.

 Thanks to the constant on-your-feet nature of retail, staff are rarely at a desktop computer.
 Therefore a learning solution delivered on a smartphone is more practical and accessible for retail employees than desktop learning.
 Ed’s microlearning format also facilitates a learner’s need to be agile, completing small chunks of learning during slow periods, or while on their lunch break.

-Additionally, the rise of Bring Your Own Device (BYOD) also provides easy access to training as retail employees can complete learning on their own device.
-Studies show almost 60 percent of the retail industry actually favour BYOD compared to 45 percent of companies in other industries.
+Additionally, the rise of Bring Your Own Device (BYOD) also provides easy access to training as retail employees can complete learning on their own devices.
+Studies show almost 60 percent of the retail industry actually favor BYOD compared to 45 percent of companies in other industries.

-Sound knowledge of a product is almost 90 per cent more likely to complete a sale, placing a large importance on product training amongst retail staff.
+Sound knowledge of a product is almost 90 percent more likely to complete a sale, placing large importance on product training amongst retail staff.
 However, due to the stream of new products that characterize the retail industry, detailed face-to-face training is expensive and impractical.
-Ed’s rapid authoring makes it easy for new product education to be delivered directly to your learners devices in record time.
+Ed’s rapid authoring makes it easy for new product education to be delivered directly to your learners’ devices in record time.

 As custom content can be produced in a matter of hours as opposed to weeks, new product training is easily made available to keep pace with release cycles.
 Importantly, changes made to existing lessons are also instantly reflected on learners’ devices, providing the means to efficiently deliver relevant and up-to-date information to core sales staff.

 Our elegant but powerful analytics tool makes it easy for managers to see how their employees are progressing.
-Delivering comprehensive data beyond top level completion rates, managers can easily identify whether certain products need more education or if there are core competency gaps.
-With Ed, analytics managers can also view data by department, store, location or an individual, making it easy to identify strengths and weaknesses.
+Delivering comprehensive data beyond top-level completion rates, managers can easily identify whether certain products need more education or if there are core competency gaps.
+With Ed, analytics managers can also view data by department, store, location, or individual, making it easy to identify strengths and weaknesses.

 As Ed integrates seamlessly with existing platforms and LMS’, our retail clients have especially enjoyed the fluid transition of integrating Ed to deliver a great user experience without replacing their existing legacy learning systems.
 While learners now experience a progressive, modern, mobile-first experience, all data and analytics are sent back to their current LMS.

-Within the retail sector, staff are often more widely distributed than in most organisations, making it difficult to ensure each individual gets a good quality learning experience.
-A benefit to Ed’s mobile learning, is that it presents a consistent approach to all learners regardless of geographical location.
-With Ed you can guarantee a consistent, high quality training to all learners despite their location.
+Within the retail sector, staff are often more widely distributed than in most organizations, making it difficult to ensure each individual gets a good quality learning experience.
+A benefit to Ed’s mobile learning is that it presents a consistent approach to all learners regardless of geographical location.
+With Ed, you can guarantee consistent, high-quality training to all learners despite their location.